"Never before in the field of human conflict was so much

 Siren scrambles spitfire squadron

-Young pilots most in late teens
+Young pilots, most in late teens

 Run and clamber into cockpits

-Engines roar, planes race down the runway
+Engines roar, planes race down runway

 Rising skyward in battle formation.

-Fear grips with some pilots wanting to vomit
+Fear grips, some pilots wanting to vomit

 Targeting England's cities and ports

-Guarded by darting M109 Messerschmitt fighters.
+Guarded by M109 Messerschmitt fighters.

-"Let's give the blighters hell."
+"Give the blighters hell."

-Out of the sun with cannons roaring
+Out of the sun, cannons roaring

 Spitfires attack like deadly hawks

-Twisting and turning as savage dogfight ensues.
+Twisting and turning, savage dogfight ensues.

 Sergeant-pilot Peter Duncan trapped

-As flames engulf him melting hands and face
+As flames engulf him, melting hands and face.

-Exploding in a fireball ending his suffering.
+Exploding in fireball ending his suffering.

 This poem has not been translated into any other language yet.